-Access Audit logs · Cloudflare for Teams documentation
+Access Audit logs

 Access integrates with the Cloudflare Logpush API, so you can export per-request audit logs to third-party Security Information and Event Management (SIEM) tools.

-Cloudflare Logpush pushes Enterprise customers' HTTP request logs, including Access user identity, to a cloud storage provider every 5 minutes.
+Cloudflare Logpush pushes Enterprise customers' HTTP request logs, including Access user identity, to a cloud storage provider every five minutes.

-For instructions on setting up Logpush, see Manage the Logpush API.
+For instructions on setting up Logpush, refer to Manage the Logpush API .

-For more on exporting per-request Access logs, see Understanding the Logpush API.
+For more on exporting per-request Access logs, refer to Understanding the Logpush API .